PandaHood/varProj-gtsam/README.md

 # GTSAM Experiments for the paper Sparse Variable Projection in Robotic Perception: Exploiting Separable Structure for Efficient Nonlinear Optimization

-This is the code for the gtsam experiments in the paper Sparse Variable Projection in Robotic Perception: Exploiting SeparableStructure for Efficient Nonlinear Optimization.
-For the rest of the experiments please see ___
+This is the code for the gtsam experiments in the paper Sparse Variable Projection in Robotic Perception: Exploiting SeparableStructure for Efficient Nonlinear Optimization by Alan Papalia, Nikolas Sanderson, Haoyu Han, Heng Yang, Hanumant Singh, and Michael Everett.
+For the rest of the experiments please see ___.

+You can find the paper:
+Please cite us:

 ## Install